Sep9

 Teaches how Jesus demands exclusive rights, It’s either Him or nothing.

-WHAT CONFESSING JESUS AS CHRIST AND GOD MEANS
+WHAT CONFESSING CHRIST AS GOD MEANS

 -